Record your volunteering hours

 You can log your volunteering hours for taking part in volunteering projects organised by Chevening, our partner Volunteering Matters, and additional volunteering activities that you take independently.

-However you choose to volunteer, make sure your volunteering meets the criteria.
+However you choose to volunteer, please make sure your volunteering meets the criteria.

 Record your volunteering